 Who are we?

-Here are our 15 young people aged 16 – 25 years old who are on the autism spectrum and form our AsIAm Youth Leadership Team.
+The Youth Leadership team are a group of young people aged 16 – 25 years old who are on the autism spectrum and form our AsIAm Youth Leadership Team.

 The YLT campaign, advise and direct AsIAm’s work on youth issues to ensure that they reflect our communities needs and priorities.
 The YLT plays a vital role in ensuring all of AsIAm work and advocacy is reflective of the experiences of autistic young people.